hhariri/hhariri.github.io/_posts/2017-06-12-kotlin-by-example.md

 <br/>
-While currently there are only a few samples (and I'm planning on adding more), most of the effort has gone into setting up an infrastrucutre that makes it easy for people to contribute.
-When I ran the idea of setting up the site by some community members, a few them wanted to actually contribute with content.
+While currently there are only a few samples (and I'm planning on adding more), most of the effort has gone into setting up an infrastrucutre that makes it easy for collaboration.
+When I ran the idea of setting up the site by some community members, a few them wanted to actually contribute with content, so my main goal was to make this as simple as possible.

-For collaboration to work smoothly though, I needed a system that makes it easy for people to contribute, and for me to administer.

 ## Compiling Documentation